glynester/Battle/README.md

 # battle

-rspec_sinatra initialise with bundle exec rspec --init
+rspec_sinatra initialise with 'bundle exec rspec --init'

+'rackup --env production config.ru -p $PORT -o $IP' - This is the command I need to run environment variables.
+If I don't use this I get a "NoMethodError".

 shotgun -p $PORT -o $IP   #Don't use app name because of "run! if app_file == $0" ruby app.rb  -p $PORT -o $IP